UHDanke/gd_docs/triggers/audio.md

 # Edit Song

+Modifies the Speed and Volume of a song playing on the given Channel.

+Duration is the

 <br>

 # SFX

+Plays the selected SFX using the given Pitch,
 ## Pitch

 The FFT option improves the quality of the pitch effect by increasing the FFT window size.
 Practically, this makes the sound effects less coarse with slightly more echo at the cost of performance.